This is the classic mint chocolate chip ice cream. Sweet. Simple. Minty, but not too much overpowering mint. (Drool drool)

 The recipe for this ice cream is a pretty basic one that starts with making custard for the base.
 I’ve found that I like the custard based ice creams much better than the Philadelphia style ice creams that are just cream, sugar, and flavorings.
 The custard based ice creams are creamier, thicker, and richer; I might even say they’re more traditional – at least they’re the ones that I grew up eating.

 To make the chocolate chips, I used a good quality dark chocolate bar with 70% cacao.
 I took a serrated knife and shaved off small chucks of the chocolate bar.
 I left some chunks a bit larger so that there would be some texture contrast.
 I thought about making a ganache (a mixture of chocolate and cream) and chopping it into small pieces after it hardened, but decided to go a little more traditional this time.
-You could also use mini chocolate chips from a bag.
-Or, try breaking up some chocolate mint candies or adding some Oreo cookie pieces to the ice cream.

 Whatever you decide to mix in (or leave the mint ice cream without any mix-ins), it’s delicious!